Understanding A Real Estate Deed

 What are these “pre-contracts” for sale?

 In the sales agreement, also known as the synallagmatic promise of sale since it involves two parties, the seller as well as the buyer undertake to conclude the sale in conditions that they mutually accept and at a price that they will have together.The signature of this compromise must be accompanied by the payment by the buyer of an amount between 5 and 10% of the final sale price to be made by the purchaser.
 This amount is called a security deposit.In the promise of sale, it is the owner who agrees alone with the buyer to sell his property at the price he has determined alone.
 The owner does not have the right to sell his property to another person during this promise.
 This is an advantage for the buyer who, without any pressure, can decide to buy the property or not.
+For further details on the process, our How it Works page provides comprehensive information.

 Legal Nature of the Real Estate Deed

 This is an authentic act that is in principle drawn up by a notary.
 The notarial act is indeed the authentic act par excellence.
 The sale will be regularized by a deed in case it concerns the acquisition of a principal residence.This sales contract formality gives it a certain date and a superior probative force.
 The notarial deed of sale does indeed faith until registration of false, mentions and clauses personally received by the notary during the drafting of the act.Without the signing of the deed of sale in the notarial form, the real estate sale suffers from a fatal flaw since it is a substantial formality.
 In the absence of a notarial act, the real estate sale has a formal defect which deprives it of any future legal effect.
+For more information on such intricacies, do explore our FAQs section.

 What information does the seller have to provide for the real estate deed?